destinyae/linera-protocol/CONTRIBUTING.md

       - targets: ['localhost:9090']
 ```

 4. The Web app on `http://localhost:9090` provides a way to access to the metrics.
-Another way is to use the API as indicated below and the process the results.
+Another way is to use the API as indicated below and process the results.
 5. The list of available metrics is available by looking at `http://localhost:9090/api/v1/label/__name__/values`
 6. The instantaneous value of a metric over all sources is accessed via `http://localhost:9090/api/v1/query?query=up` with `up` the metric sought.
 7. The values of metrics over an interval over all sources is accessed via `http://localhost:9090/api/v1/query_range?query=up&start=2023-01-04T12:00:00Z&end=2023-01-04T16:00:00Z&step=1s`.